brainyio/brainy-sync/README.md

 ## use

-simply override Backbone's sync method with brainy-sync methods. brainy-sync accepts a config to describe the MongoDB connection, and returns a sync function. true to Backbone, you can override sync at the global level (Backbone), class level (Model or Collection), or instance level. thereon, all Backbone.Model `fetch` and `save` methods on the server will use MongoDB instead of AJAX.
+simply override Backbone's sync method with brainy-sync methods. brainy-sync accepts a config to describe the MongoDB connection, and returns a sync function. true to Backbone, you can override sync at the global level (Backbone), class level (Model or Collection), or instance level. thereon, all collection and model `fetch` or `save` methods on the server will use MongoDB instead of AJAX.

 ```
 var Backbone = require('backbone'),